 Technical characteristics of Radiolocation systems

-Recommendation ITU-R M.1638 [18] provides characteristics of radars operating under the Radiolocation services in the frequency range 5250-5850 MHz.
+Recommendation ITU-R M.1638 [25] provides characteristics of radars operating under the Radiolocation services in the frequency range 5250-5850 MHz.
 Within this range, the band between 5 725 and 5 850 MHz is used by many different types of radars on fixed land-based, ship borne and transportable platforms.
+It should be noted that most of these radars are designed to operate not only in the 5725-5850 MHz band but in a larger portion of the band 5250-5850 MHz.

+Additionally, ITU-R Recommendation M.1851 (2009) provides mathematical models for radiodetermination radar systems antenna patterns for use in interference analyses

-It should be noted that most of these radars are designed to operate not only in the 5725-5850 MHz band but in a larger portion of the band 5250-5850 MHz. contains technical characteristics of representative systems deployed in this band.
-This includes a subset of the radars contained in Recommendation ITU-R M.1638 [18] which are relevant for the frequency band 5725-5850 MHz (radars L, M, N, O and Q) and three additional radars operated by administrations within CEPT (X, Y and Z).
+Table 32 contains technical characteristics of representative systems deployed in this band.
+This includes a subset of the radars contained in Recommendation ITU-R M.1638 [25] which are relevant for the frequency band 5725-5850 MHz (radars L, M, N, O and Q) and three additional radars operated by administrations within CEPT (X, Y and Z).
 This information is generally sufficient for calculation to assess the compatibility between these radars and other systems.